ovh/docs/pages/web/hosting/cms_what_to_do_if_your_site_is_hacked/guide.en-gb.md

 >[!warning]
 >
-> OVHcloud uses security robots that can detect malicious actions performed from your hosting.
+> OVHcloud has security robots that can detect malicious actions originating from your hosting.
 They will deactivate your hosting plan and notify you via email that your hosting plan has been deactivated.
 > In addition to this email, a "403 Forbidden" page usually appears when you try to access your website.
 >
 > If your hosting system is in the "disabled" state, the automatic restoration robots available from your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB) will be disabled as well.